letscontrolit/ESPEasy/docs/source/Plugin/_Plugin.rst

 Some controllers, like Domoticz MQTT and Domoticz HTTP, also require some IDX value to identify the sample origin.

-The last option to set is the "Interval".
-This Interval is the number of seconds to call ``TaskRun``, which will perform a read of the sensor.
+This Interval is the number of seconds between repeated calls to ``TaskRun``, which will perform a read of the sensor.

 Some plugins allow this to be set to ``0``, which then effectively disables repetitive calls to run this task.
 However, most plugins consider ``0`` to be the default of 60 seconds.